 The person offering to provide accommodations for the weekend, called late last evening to close the door.
 It was another fit of jealousy which I have seen so often in ministry, yet each time I find myself surprised when someone I considered a trusted friend betrays me.
 Without any options, I then called Pastor Vishaal and left a message to let him know that I needed a place to stay.
 Gratefully, he called this morning about 11 AM offering me a room in their home.

 I arrived in Milwaukie in the early evening, truly exhausted from a week of work, the grief of Sue’s death, and more.
 However, Pastor Vishaal had taken his wife Annie to ER and Sean was caring for their two young children when I arrived.
-Therefore, I immediately went into Grandma Joy mode and helped the boys prepare for bed, read them a story, and said their prayers.
+Therefore, I immediately went into Grandma Joy mode and helped the boys prepare for bed, read them a story, and listened to their prayers.
 Elijah is four, Isaiah is two…the LORD has given them two Champions of HIS Kingdom.
 After the boys were asleep, I helped in the kitchen as the departure to the hospital was obviously unexpected.
 Sometimes it is just about being willing to step in and help with the simple things.

 Their beautiful, spacious, luxurious home is situated along the Clackamas River providing panoramic views, solitude, beauty and peace.
 Clearly an abundant provision of the Most High God!

 Pastor Vishaal and Annie arrived after 10 PM, all was well.
 PTL!
 I was shown to the guest room on the second floor.
 Taking the stairs, one step at a time as my feet are still recovering from foot surgeries to repair birth defects, and healing has taken much longer than I could have ever imagined.
 Rarely has a bed in an air-conditioned room looked so inviting.
 As Central Oregon is hot and smoky…the clear cool air is an extreme gift from the LORD!
 It is of the LORD for me to be here in this place, in this season, for HIS purposes to be accomplished.